Kurt Mälzer: Military Commander of Rome

 Mälzer had become military commander of Rome on 30 October 1943.
 In 1944 he became involved in the Ardeatine massacre.
 Since Rome had become a city close to the front, the power to decide about retaliatory measures after partisan attacks lay with the commanders of the Wehrmacht, i.e. Mälzer, Eberhard von Mackensen and Albert Kesselring.
 In that respect Herbert Kappler, head of the SD in Rome, was Mälzer's subordinate.
 Shortly after the bombing of the German SS Police Regiment 'Bozen' on 23 March 1944, an apparently intoxicated Mälzer appeared at the scene of the crime and ordered to blow up the blocks of houses at the Via Rasella immediately.
-He also threatened to have all the people who had been arrested at the Via Rasella to be shot.
+He also threatened to have all the people who had been arrested at the Via Rasella shot.
 It was Kappler who later claimed to have talked Mälzer out of his plan.
 Instead Mälzer proceeded to inform Kesselring.

 The chain of command which led to the following massacre of 335 Italian civilians, political prisoners and Jews on 24 March 1944 is not entirely clear.
-In their respective trials after the war Mälzer, Mackensen and Kesselring claimed that they acted under direct order from Adolf Hitler, and that the shooting of 330 Italians already sentenced to death was to be planned and carried out by the SD under Kappler.
+In their respective trials after the war, Mälzer, Mackensen and Kesselring claimed that they acted under direct order from Adolf Hitler, and that the shooting of 330 Italians already sentenced to death was to be planned and carried out by the SD under Kappler.
 Historian Joachim Staron questions the existence of a "Führer's order", since neither general mentioned such an order during interrogations before their trials.
 On the witness stand Kappler argued that he had received orders from Kesselring, and suggested that at least Mälzer knew that the Germans did not have 330 prisoners under the sentence of death.
 In September 1946, Mälzer was sentenced to 10 years in prison by an American military court for parading U.S. POWs through the streets of Rome.
 His sentence was reduced to three years on appeal.

-On 30 November 1946 Mälzer and Mackensen were sentenced to death by a British military court at the university of Rome.
+On 30 November 1946, Mälzer and Mackensen were sentenced to death by a British military court at the University of Rome.
 After Kesselring had been sentenced to death on 6 May 1947, his sentence as well as Mälzer's and Mackensen's were commuted to life imprisonment shortly thereafter.
 Mälzer died in Werl Prison in March 1952.

 Kurt Mälzer is a main character in the film Massacre in Rome, and is portrayed by actor Leo McKern.